-3. The moderate-sized Mill Creek community (approximately 120 properties) was large enough for modifications in water use to make an impact to instream flows.

-4. The community supported water supply and fisheries restoration efforts.
+- 3. The moderate-sized Mill Creek Collaborative (approximately 120 properties) was large enough for modifications in water use to make an impact to instream flows. - 4.
+Many water users expressed strong support for water supply and fisheries restoration efforts.

-The Flow Partnership and community stakeholders have begun efforts to develop the Mill Creek Community Water Management Plan25 (to be completed in January 2021) to provide the necessary information to support future streamflow improvement efforts in the watershed.
+The Flow Partnership and community stakeholders have begun efforts to develop the Mill Creek Collaborative Water Management Plan25 (to be completed in August 2021) to provide the necessary information to support future streamflow improvement efforts in the watershed.
 The plan will summarize essential information about the health and water management needs of the watershed, as well as water use and long-term flow objectives to improve fish habitat and water supply reliability.
 In addition, it will cover the range of flow restoration projects that are commonly used (e.g., tank or pond storage, rainwater capture, groundwater replenishment projects) and indicate which ones might be most effective in different parts of the Mill Creek watershed, based on these analyses.
 The plan will also include information about ongoing data collection needs, types of agreements to support ongoing collaboration among landowners, and related water rights and permitting considerations.